LeonNeon99/vegan-restaurant-matcher/README.md

 - **Quick Changes:**
   - You can push changes directly to your main branch and redeploy (Netlify/Render will auto-build)
-  - For critical production apps, it’s best to use a feature branch or fork, test locally, then merge and deploy
+  - For critical production apps, it's best to use a feature branch or fork, test locally, then merge and deploy
 - **Recommended:**
   - Create a feature branch or fork for major changes
   - Test locally (`npm run dev` for frontend, `uvicorn main:app --reload` for backend)